 Address: Gyeongsangnam-do, Changwon-si, Jinhae-gu, Tongsin-dong | 경상남도 창원시 진해구 통신동

-Many travellers visit Korea in spring, with the sole intention of attending the Jinhae Cherry Blossom Festival.
-Typically, this festival takes place in the first 10 days of April.
+Many travellers visit Korea in spring, with the sole intention of attending the Jinhae Cherry Blossom Festival, and this year, they’re in luck.
+After 4 long years of cancellations, the Jinhae Gunghangje Festival is back in a big way, with expanded venues and events.

 Jindo Miracle Sea Road Festival | 진도 신비의 바닷길